 20.1 A student, who has had an enrolment in at least one study period per half calendar year and who wishes to take a break from study, must apply to take a Leave of Absence.
-Leave of Absence can be approved by the Manager, Student Business Services (or delegate), for up to two successive Study Periods (that is 12 months duration), in special circumstances students may apply for an additional period of leave of absence of up to two Study Periods (that is for a maximum of 2 years absence).
+Leave of Absence can be approved by the Associate Director, Student Business Services (or delegate), for up to two successive Study Periods (that is 12 months duration), in special circumstances students may apply for an additional period of leave of absence of up to two Study Periods (that is for a maximum of 2 years absence).
 During a break from study students still remain active in their program.

 20.2 International Students wishing to take any break from their studies must contact USC International to determine whether there are any restrictions or conditions which would prevent a break in studies from being permitted.

 21. Absence Without Leave

 A student who is not enrolled for a Study Period (that is, for half a calendar year) and who has not been approved for Leave of Absence will be advised in writing of their ‘Absence Without Leave’ status.
 A student who does not then enrol or have approved leave of absence in the following Study Period (that is, another half calendar year making it one complete calendar year of non-enrolment) will have their program enrolment discontinued.